 Lightened up deviled eggs are a Southern staple made healthier with no mayo.
 They’re the perfect appetizer or brunch menu addition this spring! (gluten-free, nut-free)

 Are deviled eggs still just a Southern thing?
 Or are they an everywhere thing now?
 Northerners, help me out.
 Do you ever eat deviled eggs?
-Have you even heard of deviled eggs?
-Or are they a strange foreign food like pimento cheese?
+Have you ever heard of deviled eggs?
+Or are they strange foreign food like pimento cheese?

 Whatever the case, Southerners love deviled eggs.
 They appear on many a brunch table around spring, and fancy versions have even started to grace the menus of fine Southern restaurants.
 Basically, you need these lightened up deviled eggs in your life.